briidee3/ray-optics-metamaterials/run-locally/README.md

     ![Simple Web Server](https://raw.githubusercontent.com/ricktu288/ray-optics/refs/heads/master/run-locally/simple-web-server-running.png)

-9. To update the project, simply download again the [latest deployment](https://github.com/ricktu288/ray-optics/archive/refs/heads/gh-pages.zip), unzip it, and replace the "ray-optics-gh-pages" folder with the new one.
+9. To update the project, simply download again the [latest deployment](https://github.com/briidee3/ray-optics-metamaterials/raw/refs/heads/master/run-locally/dist.zip), unzip it, and replace the "ray-optics-metamaterials" folder with the new one.

 Note that if your local version is outdated, and you try to open a scene created with a newer version and uses new features, the scene in the outdated simulator may function incorrectly without warning.